DefGuard/docs/deployment-strategies/standalone-package-based-installation.md

 After the installation please make sure that **only the following ports are open on the server firewall:**

-* HTTPS port for the proxy (and/or the defguard core if you want it to be public)
+* HTTPS port for the proxy (and/or the Defguard core if you want it to be public)
 * VPN server port (eg. WireGuard port)

 {% hint style="danger" %}